insure logo

 USAA*$1,514$2,07637%$562

-Auto-Owners offers the cheapest car insurance rates for drivers following an at-fault accident, with an average car insurance cost of $2,425 annually.
+Auto-Owners offers the lowest car insurance rates to drivers after an at-fault accident at $2,425 a year.

 CompanyAverage annual premiumNew rate after accident% Increase$ Increase